 During these years, students need to be able to represent numbers in a variety of ways; to develop an understanding of the benefits of algebra, through building algebraic models and applications and the various applications of geometry; to estimate and select appropriate units of measure; to explore ways of working with data to allow a variety of representations; and to make predictions about events based on their observations.

 Teachers will, in implementing the curriculum, extend the more mathematically able students by using appropriate challenges and extensions within available topics.
-A deeper understanding of mathematics in the curriculum enhances a student’s potential to use this knowledge to solve non-routine problems, both at this level of study and at later stages.
-The 10A content is optional and is intended for students who require more content to enrich their mathematical study whilst completing the common Year 10 content.
+A deeper understanding of mathematics in the curriculum enhances a student’s potential to use this knowledge to solve non-routine problems, both at this level of study and later stages.
+The 10A content is optional and is intended for students who require more content to enrich their mathematical study while completing the typical Year 10 content.
 It is NOT anticipated that all students will attempt the 10A content, but doing so would be advantageous for students intending to pursue Mathematical Methods Specialist Mathematics in the senior secondary years.
 A selection of topics from the 10A curriculum can be completed according to the needs of the students.
 It is anticipated that all students will study the Western Australian Curriculum: Mathematics up to the end of Year 10.
 From Year 10, the curriculum should provide pathway options suitable for students of differing abilities and interests, and with a range of future career and study plans.

 Senior School Mathematics